qwemre/HumanResourceProject/README.md

 # HumanResourceProject

-Bu proje, MVC (Model-View-Controller) mimarisi kullanılarak geliştirilen ve ASP.NET Core 6, Identity ve Entity Framework Core teknolojilerini içeren bir İnsan Kaynakları Yönetim Sistemi'ni tanıtır.
-Bu sistem, işletmelerin insan kaynakları yönetimini kolaylaştırmak ve optimize etmek amacıyla tasarlanmıştır.
+This project introduces a Human Resources Management System developed using the Model-View-Controller (MVC) architecture and incorporating ASP.NET Core 6, Identity, and Entity Framework Core technologies.
+This system is designed to facilitate and optimize the management of human resources in businesses.

-## Özellikler
+## Features

-- *Kullanıcı Yönetimi:* Kullanıcılar kayıt olabilir ve giriş yapabilirler.
-Sistem, yetkilendirme ve kimlik doğrulama işlemleri için ASP.NET Identity kullanır.

-- *Admin Paneli:* Yöneticiler, sistemde özel yetkilere sahip olarak oturum açabilirler.
-Admin paneli, şirketlerin ve şirket yöneticilerinin yönetimi için kullanılır.
-Yeni şirketler eklemek, mevcut verileri düzenlemek ve işlemleri takip etmek gibi işlemler burada yapılabilir.

-- *Şirketler ve Yöneticiler:* Şirket yöneticileri, şirketlerin işlemlerini takip edebilirler.
-Personel yönetimi, izinler, avanslar ve iş ekleme gibi işlemler burada gerçekleştirilir.

-- *Personel İşlemleri:* Personeller, izin talepleri, avans talepleri ve harcamalar gibi işlemleri yapabilirler. İşlem geçmişlerini takip edebilirler.

-- *Konum ve Hava Durumu Bilgisi:* RapidAPI kullanarak anlık konum bilgisi alınır ve kullanıcıdan izin alınır.
-Alınan konum bilgisine göre hava durumu bilgisi sunulur.

-- *Döviz Kuru Bilgisi:* Proje, dolar kuru bilgisini çekmek için API'ler kullanır.
+- *User Management: Users can register and log in.
+The system uses ASP.NET Identity for authentication and authorization processes.

+- *Admin Panel: Administrators can log in with special privileges.
+The admin panel is used for managing companies and company administrators.
+Operations such as adding new companies, editing existing data, and tracking processes can be performed here.

+- *Companies and Administrators: Company administrators can oversee company operations.
+Tasks such as personnel management, permissions, advances, and adding jobs are carried out here.

+- *Personnel Operations: Employees can perform operations such as leave requests, advance requests, and expense tracking.
+They can also keep track of their transaction history.
+- *Location and Weather Information: Real-time location information is obtained using RapidAPI with user permission.
+Weather information is provided based on the acquired location data.

+- *Exchange Rate Information: The project uses APIs to fetch the dollar exchange rate.

-## Kullanılan Teknolojiler
+## Technologies Used

-- *Backend:* C# ile ASP.NET Core 6 kullanıldı.
+- *Backend: ASP.NET Core 6 with C# was used.
-- *Veritabanı:* Azure üzerinde bulunan bir bulut veritabanı kullanıldı.
+- *Database: A cloud database hosted on Azure was used.
-- *ORM (Object-Relational Mapping) Aracı:* Entity Framework Core kullanıldı.
+- *ORM (Object-Relational Mapping) Tool: Entity Framework Core was used.
-- *Frontend:* HTML, CSS, Bootstrap ve JavaScript kullanıldı.
+- *Frontend: HTML, CSS, and Bootstrap were used for the user interface.
-- *Mimari:* Onion Mimarisi